 An apprenticeship is a job with training, so even when you are not able to do your training, you are still employed.
 You will be paid in line with the details in your employment contract.

 Where you are unable to work, you need to speak to your employer about their policies on pay.
-The government is providing a range of support to employers to help them retain and pay the wages of employees (including apprentices) during the coming months.

 I am on a fixed-term contract, which would ordinarily have provided enough time for me to complete the training and the end-point assessment.
 If the training is delayed, and I have not completed my EPA before I leave employment, can I do the end-point assessment afterwards?